THRIVING NATURE - THRIVING HUMAN NATURE

 This understanding and increasing ability is emerging from mutual-help action – where local folk, acting singularly or together within small groups or within small and extended networks or collectively are engaging in what has been termed Community Mutual-Help Action for Wellbeing in all of its forms.
 This term is sometimes shortened in this document to ‘Community Action’ or just ‘Action’ to minimise repetition.
 In this Action people are now freely establishing their own forms of self-governing systems – new forms of governance in working for the greater good of all people of Earth.

-The Macro Project is a multi-billion US Dollar Project with Top Up.
+This Macro Project is for funding with Top Up.
 For context, Australia is a vast country and in the driest inhabited continent, it’s easy to have a big thirst.
 And at many a wayside road-stop travelers can get a cup of tea or coffee in what is called an endless cup.
 You can have a Top Up as often as you like.
 In future possible worlds where the common wealth of people is returning to all people, there is scope for Macro Projects transforming the wellness of the social life world with integrity to have ‘endless cup’ funding for returning people to being living assets of value living sustainably in sufficiency.
 From growing ability, understanding and discernment, all people can exercise well their inalienable rights to evolve political and economic life worlds of their own collective making based upon care, compassion, and respect for valued difference.

 Macro Project Action is accompanied by personal responsibility for all those involved.
 It also involves meticulous documenting.
 Laceweb experience of the evolving of a Model Macro Project embraced the use of Excel version 1997-2003, with sixty two pages of meticulous detail including all of the insurance schedules.
 European and North American reviewers deemed the financials and other documentation state-of-the-art.